-Mainly % 0/0 Laboratory equipment and Leasehold improvements 10 Computers, office furniture and equipment 6 - 33 33 h.
+Mainly % % Laboratory equipment and Leasehold improvements 10 10 Computers, office furniture and equipment 6 - 33 33 i.
 Impairment of long-lived assets:

 Leasehold improvements are depreciated on a straight-line basis over the shorter of the lease term (including extension option held by the Company and intended to be exercised) and the expected life of the improvement.